luciano-nascimento/graphql-laravel-lab/README.md

 Also types will be necessary using:
 `php artisan make:graphql:type UserType`

-Then config that in graphQ (config folder), will be necessary create schemas and types.
+Then config that in graphQL (config folder), will be necessary create schemas and types.